-"metal bar bent at both ends," early 15c., from Middle Dutch crampe or Middle Low German krampe, both from the same Proto-Germanic root that yielded cramp (n.1).
-Metaphoric sense of "something that confines or hinders" first recorded 1719.
+early 15c., "metal bar bent at both ends," from Middle Dutch crampe or Middle Low German krampe, from Proto-Germanic *kramp-.
+It is thus the same word as cramp (n.1).
+Metaphoric sense of "something that confines or hinders" is attested by 1719.